Narrow-gauge railways in former French Morocco: Chemins de fer stratégiques du Maroc

-Casablanca–Marrakech
+Casablanca–Marrakesh

 This gauge line had a short life.
 It was completed around 1920, activities ceased in 1928.

 Casablanca–Boussekoura–Berrechid

-This line formed the northern part of the Casablanca–Marrakech narrow-gauge line.
+This line formed the northern part of the Casablanca–Marrakesh narrow-gauge line.

 In 1913 the French regauged the Casablanca–Berrechid section from to track gauge and was opened to public service in March 1916.

 Berrechid–Dar Caïd Tounsi

 The Berrechid–Dar Caïd Tounsi (junction) section was completed in 1915 (109 km south of Casablanca).

-Dar Caïd Tounsi–Marrakech
+Dar Caïd Tounsi–Marrakesh

 The Dar Caïd Tounsi to Ben Guerir section was completed in September 1919.
-The final section from Ben Guerir to Marrakech was opened in September 1920.
+The final section from Ben Guerir to Marrakesh was opened in September 1920.

 Dar Caïd Tounsi–Mazagan branch

 Later also a branch line was built running from Dar Caïd Tounsi, which became a railway junction, to Mazagan (Harbour).
 This line was opened in early 1928.

-Casablanca–Kenitra–Fes
+Casablanca–Kenitra–Fez

 The French started also to build gauge railway north of Casablanca.
-Rabat 89 km and Port Lyautey -now Kenitra- 128 km was reached in 1913.
+Rabat 89 km and Port Lyautey – now Kenitra – 128 km was reached in 1913.
 The opening dates of this line were: